ZedZeroth/CRAGenerator/README.md

 #### 1.4.
 (Risk) Assessments [not yet implemented]

-Generated for each customer from all of the above.
+A series of risk scores generated for each customer from all of the above data.

 ## 2. Layers withn each domain